 What is a tax code and how do I check it’s correct?

 Your tax code tells your employer how much of your income is tax-free.
-The most common code is 1257L (full personal allowance).
+The most common code is 1257L.
 If yours is different, it may mean you have benefits in kind, multiple jobs, or HMRC thinks you owe unpaid tax.
-Check your code at gov.uk/check-income-tax or call HMRC if it seems wrong an incorrect code can cost you hundreds per year.
+Check your code at gov.uk/check-income-tax — an incorrect code can cost you hundreds per year.

 Can I reduce the tax I pay legally?

-Yes legitimately.
+Yes.
 Salary sacrifice schemes (additional pension, cycle to work, EV car scheme) reduce your gross pay and therefore your NI and income tax.
-Claiming legitimate work expenses, contributing to a SIPP (self-invested personal pension), and claiming marriage allowance (if eligible) can all reduce your annual tax bill.
+Contributing to a SIPP or claiming marriage allowance (if eligible) can also reduce your annual tax bill.

 Related Calculators